7 deep breathing benefits to better your daily life

 One of the most worrisome consequences of a prolonged stress response is higher blood pressure.
 This happens when blood vessels constrict.
 This pressure can reduce overall circulation.

-Because our bodies rely on the circulatory system for cellular energy and repair, poor circulation can impact everything from digestion to immunity.
+Because your body relies on the circulatory system for cellular energy and repair, poor circulation can impact everything from digestion to immunity.
 Deep breathing may help you relax your body, including your blood vessels.

 Additionally, learning how to breathe deeply may result in mild weight loss.